tlack/xacto/README.md

 by the amazing [Q/Kdb](http://kx.com) and Mathematica.
 It includes a general utility API and an in-memory database implementation.

-Work with your data at a high level, using a uniform set of functions that work the same way against different types of in-memory values, files, remote resources (not yet implemented), etc.
+Work at a high level, using a uniform set of functions that behave the same way against different types of in-memory values, files, tables, remote resources (not yet implemented), etc.

 ## Status